davidpatrickrose/au-privacy-policy/privacy-policy.md

 ## Deletion of Personal Information

 It's a good idea to a have a policy for deleting Personal Information that is no longer needed.
-Use this topic if you have a

 ### When Personal Information is deleted.